eleda77/eleda77.github.io/docs/vocab_list.md

 **convolve** - to roll or wind together; coil; twist

 **coruscate** -  to give off or reflect light in bright beams or flashes, sparkle

+**coterie** - a small group of people with shared interests or tastes, especially one that is exclusive of other people

 **cresset** - a metal container of oil, grease, wood, or coal set alight for illumination and typically mounted on a pole